f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 ### "Black" wing - defence sector of the organization - used to disable opponents / dissidents / freethinkers

-- Spreaded in numerous countries, above classic geopolitical division
+- Spreaded in numerous countries, above classical geopolitical division
+- Recruitment of gangs and criminals
 - 24x7 Tortures using tactile or audio interfaces
 - Sleep deprivation tortures
 - Poisonings